 Utilize Proper Chilling Techniques

 Chilling a 5 gallon batch of beer with an immersion chiller should never take more than 20 minutes.
-When I first heard this, I was a bit bewildered, as my chill time using a 25′ x 3/8″ copper IC plopped into hot wort with the 09_HSA_KCIC_chillwater slowly flowing was closer to 45 minutes.
+When I first heard this, I was a bit bewildered, as my chill time using a 25′ x 3/8″ copper IC plopped into hot wort with the water slowly flowing was closer to 45 minutes.
 The primary reason I bought a pump and plate chiller setup was to reduce my chill times, perhaps a few readers can relate.
 Not long after making this change, I realized how much I hated all that was involved in this new setup and reached out to JaDeD Brewing seeking advice on how to use an IC more efficiently.
 I learned 2 important things from that exchange:

 1. Keep source water flowing at full blast